 “I think his offensive skill set – specifically his shot – will translate to the NHL best,” VanBesien added.
 “His play in the offensive zone is seemingly second-to-none in the KHL based on his statistics.
 He definitely has the potential to be a productive NHL forward, especially when given time and space.”

-For as good as Tolvanen has been in the KHL, many struggle with coming to terms that at just 18, Tolvanen is still a developmental player.
-However, this does rule out a fast track to the NHL for the Finnish phenom.
+For as good as Tolvanen has played in Russia, many struggle with coming to terms that at just 18, Tolvanen is still a work in progress.
+However, this does not rule out a fast track to the NHL for the Finnish phenom.

 “I think that Tolvanen will have to be a sooner rather than later call-up/signee in the National Hockey League,” VanBesien said.
 “I’m not sure that there is any question that his offensive skill set is ready for the NHL.
 The thing that I question is the other phases, such as defensive zone play, the ability to back check effectively and the simple growing pains that come with the elite level of the NHL.
 If he can mature quickly, we’ll see him in the NHL in the near future.”